Skip to main content

 According to the government, less than 1% of properties will pay the high-value surcharge.

-However, homeowners in London and the South East are set to bear most of the brunt of the new charge.
-Analysis from estate agents Hamptons found that around 50% of all properties in England valued at over £2m were in London and 85% in the South East.
+However, homeowners in London and the south east will bear most of the brunt of the new charge.
+Analysis from estate agents Hamptons found that around 50% of all properties in England valued at over £2m were in London and 85% in the south east.

 If your property is valued at over £2m, your bill will be calculated using a sliding scale with four distinct bands: